Distances for Markov Chains, and Their Differentiation: Introduction

-We further identify a special one-parameter family of distances within our general framework of OTM distances and we call our new distance \emph{the \gls{dWLdelta}} (for a parameter $\delta >0$) in \sectionref{sec:wldelta}.
+\paragraph{Our contributions.} We propose in \sectionref{generalized-optimal-transport-Markov-distances} a unified framework to generate distances between Markov chains (and thus also for labeled graphs), which we call the \emph{Optimal Transport Markov (OTM)} distances.
+This framework of OTM distances encompasses both the WL distance and the OTC distance and in particular, we prove that the two distances serve as extreme points in the family of OTM distances.
+We further identify a special one-parameter family of distances within our general framework of OTM distances, and we call our new distance \emph{the \gls{dWLdelta}} (for a parameter $\delta \in[0,1]$) in \sectionref{sec:wldelta}.
 Not only do we unveil succinct connections between our discounted WL distance and both the WL and the OTC distances, but we also show that the discounted WL distance has better theoretical properties than the other two distances: \begin{enumerate}\denselist \item Contrary to the WL and the OTC distances, the discounted WL distance can be used to compare non-stationary Markov chains. \item The discounted WL distance has the same discriminative power as the OTC distance and possibly stronger discriminative power than the WL distance. \item All the three types of distances are computed via iterative schemes.
-We devise an algorithm of the discounted WL distance which converges provably faster than the one for the WL distance introduced in \citep{chen2022weisfeilerlehman}; whereas to the best of our knowledge, there is no known study on convergence rate of the OTC distance. \item Furthermore, contrary to both the OTC and the WL distances, the \gls{dWLdelta}s can be differentiated against its parameters, enabling a range of possible applications as a loss in machine learning or in other optimization tasks.
+We devise an algorithm of the discounted WL distance which converges provably faster than the one for the WL distance introduced in \citep{chen2022weisfeilerlehman}; whereas to the best of our knowledge, there is no known study on convergence rate of the OTC distance. \item Furthermore, contrary to both the OTC and the WL distances, a regularized version of the \gls{dWLdelta}s can be differentiated against its parameters, enabling a range of possible applications as a loss in machine learning or in other optimization tasks.
 In \sectionref{differentiation}, we give a simple formula to compute its gradients. \end{enumerate}

-Note that the effectiveness of the WL distance has already been shown in \citep{chen2022weisfeilerlehman} where it is favorably compared with other graph kernels.
-As we show in this paper, our discounted WL distance is provably more discriminative (e.g, Proposition \ref{prop:dwl_lower_bound}), and thus we expect it will lead to even better performance in practice.
+Note that the effectiveness of the WL distance was already shown in \citep{chen2022weisfeilerlehman} where it compared favorably with other graph kernels.
+Our discounted WL distance is provably more discriminative (e.g, Proposition \ref{prop:dwl_lower_bound}), and thus we expect it will lead to even better practical performance.